 - We have plenty of cheap calories, but not enough nutrients.

 - We have plenty of drive-thrus, but not enough communal meals.

 - We can be stuffed with food, but starved in our souls.

 There is a trend though in non-profit cafes through OneWorldEverybodyEats.org.
 You can find a map of current locations on their website to see if there is a café in your city.

-If you live in the Milwaukee area, check out Tricklebee Café at 4424 W. North Avenue.
+Here is one example: Tricklebee Café .
 They are self described as “A pay-what-you-can community café centered on joy, sustainable/healthy eating, & spiritual renewal.”
 For the RCF challenge, you can “pay” for your meal and then donate $20 to help provide meals for the homeless and hungry.